devopstoday11/boggleGameAPI/README.md

 - I used a 'game_over' flag as well to mark completed games.
 - I modified the Score model to record which player won and lost each game.

-The 1-d list to represent the board was the simplest solution I could think of, but it would make it very hard to scale the game to 4x4 or nxn versions of tic-tac-toe because there's no way to automatically partition each row with a 1-d array.
-Also the winner checking logic is very hard-coded.
-I don't feel great about the logic to track which player's turn it is, but everything seems to work.

 ##Additional endpoints
  - **get_user_games**
     - Path: 'user/games'